 - A unified high-performance architecture.
-The GridGain in-memory computing platform consists of multiple grids connected by a clustered in-memory file system.
-The In-memory Data Grid, Compute Grid, SQL Grid, Streaming Grid and Service Grid are interconnected.
-Computations occur as close as possible to the data used in the computation.
+The GridGain in-memory computing platform consists of multiple features connected by a clustered, in-memory file system.
+The In-memory Data Grid, Compute Grid, Distributed SQL, Streaming Grid and Service Grid are interconnected.
+Computations occur as close as possible to the data.
 Additional features such as high throughput, low latency, load balancing, caching, in-memory indexing, streaming, Hadoop acceleration and other performance improvements are crucial to success in real-time modeling, processing, and analytics. - Scalability.
-The GridGain in-memory computing platform excels in terms of scalability, allowing companies to add cluster nodes and memory in real-time with automatic data rebalancing.
-As a hardware-agnostic solution, clients can choose their preferred hardware for scaling up. - Full SQL support.
-GridGain is ANSI SQL-99 compliant and the In-Memory SQL Grid supports DML so users can leverage their existing SQL code using the GridGain JDBC and ODBC APIs.
-For users with existing code bases which are not based on SQL, they can leverage their existing code through supported APIs for Java, .NET, C++, and more. - High availability.
-The GridGain in-memory computing platform provides essential high availability features such as data-center replication, automatic failover, fault tolerance, and quick recovery on an enterprise-level scale. - Transaction processing.
-The GridGain in-memory computing platform supports ACID-compliant transactions in a number of user-configurable modes. - Security features.
-The GridGain in-memory computing platform supports authentication, authorization, multiple encryption levels, tracing, and auditing. - Open Source framework.
-GridGain is based on Apache[®] Ignite[TM], a popular open source project with many contributors that has been tested globally.
-GridGain Systems was the original creator of the code contributed to the Apache Software Foundation that became Apache Ignite and fully supports the technology behind Apache Ignite.
-The GridGain Enterprise Edition extends the features in Apache Ignite to provide enterprise-level capabilities and services, such as additional security, data center replication, auditing mechanisms, a GUI for management and monitoring, network segmentation, and a recoverable local store. - Production Support.
-GridGain Systems Support, available to GridGain Professional Edition and GridGain Enterprise Edition users, includes rolling updates, faster availability of all releases and patches, and 24/7 enterprise-level support.
+The GridGain platform is massively scalable, allowing companies to add nodes and memory to the cluster in real-time with automatic data rebalancing.
+Because it is hardware agnostic, users can choose their own preferred hardware for scaling out or up. - Full SQL support.
+GridGain is ANSI SQL-99 compliant and supports DML and DDL so users can leverage their existing SQL code using the GridGain JDBC and ODBC APIs.
+Users with existing code bases that are not based on SQL can leverage their existing code through supported APIs for Java, .NET, C++, and more. - A Distributed ACID and ANSI-99 SQL-compliant Disk Store.
+The optional GridGain Persistent Store is a distributed ACID and ANSI-99 SQL-compliant disk store which addresses the issues of memory overflow and fast restart for the GridGain in-memory data grid.
+The Persistent Store may be deployed on spinning disks, solid state drives (SSDs), Flash, 3D XPoint or other similar storage technologies.
+If used, the optional Persistent Store keeps the superset of data and all the SQL indexes on disk, which allows GridGain to be fully operational from disk.
+The combination of this new feature and the platform's advanced SQL capabilities allows GridGain to serve as a distributed transactional SQL database, spanning both memory and disk, while continuing to support all of the traditional in-memory only use cases.
+Persistent Store allows organizations to maximize their return on investment by defining their own optimal tradeoff between infrastructure costs and application performance by adjusting the amount of data that is kept in-memory. - High availability.
+GridGain provides essential high-availability features such as data-center replication, automatic failover, fault tolerance, and quick recovery on an enterprise scale. - Transaction processing.
+The GridGain platform supports ACID-compliant transactions in a number of user-configurable modes. - Security features.
+GridGain supports authentication, authorization, multiple encryption levels, tracing, and auditing. - Open Source framework.
+GridGain is based on Apache Ignite, a popular Apache Software Foundation open source project.
+GridGain Systems created the code which was contributed to the Apache Software Foundation that became Apache Ignite and fully supports the technology behind Apache Ignite.
+The GridGain Enterprise Edition extends the features in Apache Ignite to provide enterprise-level capabilities and services, such as enhanced security, data center replication, management and monitoring tools, rolling production upgrades, and network segmentation protection.
+The GridGain Ultimate Edition includes all the features of the GridGain Enterprise Edition plus a Cluster Snapshots feature for automated for the GridGain Persistent Store feature. - Production Support.
+GridGain Support, available to GridGain Professional, Enterprise, and Ultimate Edition users, includes faster availability of software patches and 24/7 enterprise-gradel support.